 (Q5) How do search engines cover the deep Web?
-Since some deep Web sources also provide "browse" directories with URL links to reach the hidden content, how effective is it to crawl-andindex the deep Web as search engines do for the surface Web?
-We thus investigated how popular search engines index data on the deep Web.
-In particular, we chose the three largest search engines Google (google.com), Yahoo (yahoo.com), and some random words.
-We then, for each object collected, queried every search engine to test whether the page was indexed by formulating queries specifically matching the object page.
+Since some deep Web sources also provide "browse" directories with URL links to reach the "hidden" content, how effective is it to "crawl-and-index" the deep Web as search engines do for the surface Web?
+We thus investigated how popular search engines "index" data on the deep Web.
+In particular, we chose the three largest search engines Google (google.com), Yahoo (yahoo.com) and MSN (msn.com).

+We randomly selected 20 Web databases from the 190 in our sampling result.
+For each database, first, we manually sampled 5 objects (result pages) as test data, by querying the source with some random words.
+We then, for each object collected, queried every search engine to test whether the page was indexed, by formulating queries specifically matching the object page.
 (For instance, we used distinctive phrases that occurred in the object page as keywords and limited the search to only the source site.)

-MSN (msn.com).

-We randomly selected 20 Web databases from the 190 in our sampling result.
-For each database, first, we manually sampled five objects (result pages) as test data, by querying the source with completeplanet.com lii.org turbo I 0.com invisible-web.net

 Figure 3 reports our finding: Google and Yahoo both indexed 32% of the deep Web objects, and MSN had the smallest coverage of 11%.
-However, there was significant overlap in what they covered: the combined coverage of the three largest search engines increased only to 37%, indicating they were indexing almost the same objects.
-In particular, as Figure 3 illustrates, Yahoo and Google overlapped
+However, there was significant overlap in what they covered- Together, the combined coverage of the three largest search engines increased only to 37%, indicating that they were indexing almost the same objects.
+In particular, as Figure 3 illustrates, Yahoo and Google overlapped on 27% objects of their 32% coverage- i.e., a $\frac{27}{32} = 84\%$ overlap.

-While there seems to be a common perception that the deep Web is driven and dominated by e-commerce (for example, for product search), our survey indicates the contrary. on 27% objects of their 32% coverage: a 84% overlap.
 Moreover, MSN's coverage was entirely a subset of Yahoo, and thus a 100% overlap.

-The coverage results reveal some interesting phenomena.
-On one hand, in contrast to the common perception, the deep Web is probably not inherently hidden or invisible: the major search engines

-) 0 were able to each index one-third (32%) of the data.
-On the other hand, however, the coverage seems bounded by an intrinsic limit.
-Combined, these major engines covered only marginally more than they did individually, due to their significant overlap.
-This phenomenon clearly contrasts with the surface Web where, as [7] reports, the overlap between engines is low, and combining them (or metasearch) can greatly improve coverage.
-In this , case, for the deep Web, the fact that 63% objects were not indexed by any engines indicates certain inherent barriers for crawling and indexing data.
-Most Web databases remain invisible, providing no linkbased access, and are thus not indexable by current crawling techniques; and even when crawlable, Web databases are rather dynamic, and thus crawling cannot keep up with their updates.
+The coverage results reveal some interesting phenomena: On one hand, contrast to the common perception, the deep Web is probably not inherently "hidden" or "invisible"- The major engines were able to each index one-third (32%) of the data.
+On the other hand, however, the coverage seems bounded by an intrinsic limit- Combined, these major engines covered only marginally more than they did individually, due to their significant overlap.
+This phenomenon clearly contrasts with the surface Web- where, as [3] reports, the overlap between engines is low, and combining them (or "metasearch") can greatly improve coverage.
+Here, for the deep Web, the fact that 63% objects were not indexed by any engines indicates certain inherent barriers for crawling and indexing data: 1) Most Web databases remain "invisible," providing no link-based access, and are thus not indexable by current crawling techniques.
+2) Even when crawlable, Web databases are rather dynamic, and thus crawling cannot keep up with their updates promptly.